pdelasotta/config/README.md

 # config
-storing some config or whatever the shazbot i want
+storing some config or commands